Denver Forceps and Vacuum Extraction Injury Attorneys

 We Represent Children Injured by Birth-Assisting Tools

-If your child was injured due to incompetent use of birth-assisting tools, please contact the top Denver birth injury attorneys at Leventhal & Puga, P.C.
-We have handled hundreds of these cases across the United States, and know how to best go about getting your family compensation from the negligent medical provider.
-Call (877) 433-3906 for a no-cost initial consultation.
+If your child was injured due to incompetent use of birth-assisting tools, please contact the top Denver birth injury attorneys at Leventhal Puga Braley P.C.
+We have handled hundreds of these cases across the United States, and we know the most effective ways to get compensation from negligent medical providers.
+Call (303) 759-9945 for a no-cost initial consultation.

-Forceps are a metal instrument that looks similar to tongs.
-Forceps hold the baby’s skull while putting enough pressure to help the baby pass through the birth canal.
+Forceps are a metal instrument that look similar to tongs.
+Forceps hold the baby’s skull while applying enough pressure to help the baby pass through the birth canal.
 When a mother is pushing, a doctor can use forceps along with her contractions to help pull out the baby.

 How Vacuum Extraction Works